A guide to overcoming an inadequate or absent platform operating model

 Recommended reading on Martin Fowler’s website:

-In the next article, we discuss overcoming political hurdles for platform engineering success.
+In the next article, we'll discuss overcoming political hurdles for platform engineering success.

 Disclaimer: The statements and opinions expressed in this article are those of the author(s) and do not necessarily reflect the positions of Thoughtworks.